 For immediate release 02/16/2022

-The Willow Cree Health Station has completed a community conversation on the links between climate change, income security and community resilience with members of Beardy’s and Okemasis’ Cree Nation.
+SAULT STE.
+MARIE: The Crane Institute for Sustainability has completed a community conversation on the links between climate change, income security and community resilience in Sault Ste.
+Marie.

 Organized in partnership with the Green Resilience Project, the conversation aimed to identify and document a wide range of perspectives on what community members need to build resilience and encourage local action on all the aspects of the climate crisis.

-Climate change and income insecurity are urgent challenges facing members of Beardy’s and Okemasis’ Cree Nation.
+Climate change and income insecurity are two of the most urgent challenges facing Ontario residents.
 The conversation brought community members together to discuss the connections between these issues, brainstorm solutions and identify what they need to put them into action.

 Details from the conversation will be shared in the Green Resilience Project’s final report, to be published in April 2022.

 The Green Resilience Project is managed and delivered by Energy Mix Productions, Basic Income Canada Network, Coalition Canada Basic Income – Revenu de base, Basic Income Canada Youth Network, national experts and local partners.
 Funding is generously provided by Environment and Climate Change Canada’s Climate Action and Awareness Fund.

 The Crane Institute for Sustainability (Crane) acts as a catalyst for change (Catalyst for Research and Action into New Environments).
 Crane resonates the messages of, and motivates sustainable change through education and awareness, network formation and local actions.